Olical/snowball/README.md

 # Snowball

-A voice activated chat bot that sits in a [Discord][] server and joins audio channels with users.
+A voice activated bot that sits in a [Discord][] server and joins audio channels with users.

 ## Example